Windows 8 editions: Editions

-Unlike Windows Vista and Windows 7, there are no Starter, Home Basic, Home Premium, or Ultimate editions.
+Unlike Windows Vista and Windows 7, there are no Home Basic, Home Premium, or Ultimate editions.

 Regional restrictions and variations

 All mentioned editions have the ability to use language packs, enabling multiple user interface languages.
 (This functionality was previously available in Ultimate or Enterprise edition of Windows 7 and Windows Vista.)
 However, in China and other emerging markets, a variation of Windows 8 without this capability, called Windows 8 Single Language, is sold.
 This edition can be upgraded to Windows 8 Pro.
-Furthermore, like in Windows Phone 7, OEMs can choose not to support certain display languages either out of the box or available for download.
-These exact choices depend on the device manufacturer, country of purchase, and the wireless carrier.
+Furthermore, like in Windows Phone 7 and Windows Phone 8 (since the latter shares the same Windows NT kernel as its desktop variant), OEMs who preload Windows 8 can choose not to support certain display languages either out of the box or make them available for download.
+These exact choices depend on the device manufacturer and country/region of purchase (as well as the wireless carrier for cellular-connected devices).
 For example, a cellular-connected Samsung ATIV Smart PC running Windows 8 on AT&T only supports English, Spanish, French, German, Italian, and Korean (the last three are available as optional downloads).

 Additional Windows 8 editions specially destined for European markets have the letter "N" (e.g. Windows 8.1 Enterprise N) suffixed to their names and do not include a bundled copy of Windows Media Player.
 Microsoft was required to create the "N" editions of Windows after the European Commission ruled in 2004 that it needed to provide a copy of Windows without Windows Media Player tied in.

 Windows 8.1 with Bing is a reduced-cost SKU of Windows 8.1 for OEMs that was introduced in May 2014.
 It was introduced as part of an effort to encourage the production of low-cost devices, whilst "driving end-user usage of Microsoft Services such as Bing and OneDrive".
 It is subsidized by Microsoft's Bing search engine, which is set as the default within Internet Explorer, and cannot be changed to a third-party alternative by the OEM.
 This restriction does not apply to end-users, who can still change the default search engine freely after installation.
 It is otherwise identical to the base edition.